Web Analytics Made Easy - StatCounter

 Thermostat problems can mimic equipment failures

-A thermostat is one part of the control circuit.
+A thermostat is one part of the control circuit, so the signal needs to be followed to the equipment.

 No cooling call